metarhia/jstp-java/README.md

 #### @Proxy

-`@Proxy` annotation allows you to auto-generate interface to the remote server that will look as if you are calling local java methods easily.
+`@Proxy` annotation allows you to easily auto-generate interface to the remote server that will look as if you are calling local java methods.
 To create a proxy, you just need to describe the interface with appropriate annotations.

 To declare the proxy interface, you need to add the `@Proxy` annotation to the